AndroidDeveloperLB/MaterialPreferenceLibrary/README.md

 	        compile 'com.github.AndroidDeveloperLB:MaterialPreferenceLibrary:###'
 	}

-Where "###" is the number as shown here: https://jitpack.io/#AndroidDeveloperLB/MaterialPreferenceLibrary/ .
+where "###" is the number as shown here: https://jitpack.io/#AndroidDeveloperLB/MaterialPreferenceLibrary/ .